 After the sample is finished migrating, it is then quantified using densitometry.
 Densitometers use modified spectrophotometry to convert the separations into peaks of a graph in which the area under the graph can be quantified.

 After the laboratory technologist has finished running the sample and quantifying the peaks, the patient’s gel (Figure 2) appears as B and densitometer reading as D with a distinct monoclonal band in the gamma-globulin portion of the gel.
 As reference, a normal gel electrophoresis and densitometry reading have been provided in A and C, respectively.

 Due to this abnormal result, immunofixation electrophoresis is performed on the sample.
-This additional test determines which specific monoclonal protein is present by testing additional lanes with antisera (anti-IgG, -IgA, IgM, -κ, and -λ) that will bind to their respective proteins (IgG, IgA, IgM, κ and λ) and precipitate in the gel.
-The abnormal plasma cells in multiple myeloma are responsible for producing these abnormal antibodies detected in immunofixation electrophoresis, which can cause blood to thicken and complications to arise in kidneys.
+This additional test determines which specific monoclonal protein is present by testing additional lanes with antisera (anti-IgG, -IgA, -IgM, -κ, and -λ) that will bind to their respective proteins (IgG, IgA, IgM, κ and λ) and precipitate in the gel.
+The abnormal plasma cells in multiple myeloma are responsible for producing these antibodies detected in immunofixation electrophoresis.
 The antibodies produced consist of two main parts: heavy and light chains (as shown in Figure 3).
-Heavy chains can either be IgG, IgA or IgM, and light chains can either be κ or λ.
+Heavy chains can either be IgG, IgA, or IgM, and light chains can either be κ or λ.
 The finished immunofixation electrophoresis can be seen in Figure 4, with the original serum protein electrophoresis on the far left.
 In the subsequent lanes, antisera was added and distinct bands are shown on the IgG and λ lanes, therefore, this patient has multiple myeloma and is producing IgG λ from their plasma cells.